gfgit/SimulatoreRelaisApparato/SHORTCUTS.md

 This is default mode.
 If you are in another mode, press `Esc` to return to Default mode.

+### Panel scenes

+When editing if `Alt` key is held during mouse drag, a new light rect item will be created on mouse release with shape of selected area.

 ### Cable editing

 When in cable editing you create the path for a cable by: